-Water your new plugs immediately after planting, soaking each plug thoroughly with a general purpose fertilizer, following label instructions or you can also dip each plug in Root Dip which will help it to retain water, also following label instructions.
+Water your new plugs immediately after planting, you can also dip each plug in Root Dip which will help it to retain water, also following label instructions.
 This will give your plugs a boost that will help insure success.
 Keep the area moist for the first 4-6 weeks.
 This usually will require watering daily for 15-20 minutes once or twice a day depending on your soil type, location etc. Once your plugs have begun to take root (if you give one a firm tug, it should resist and remain in the ground) then you can slowly reduce watering by removing a day or two.
 Eventually once fully established, you should be able to water twice a week for 15-20 minutes each day to keep the grass green.

 The amount and frequency of irrigation really depends on several environmental and soil characteristics.
 It is important to remember the following: